Hoyg/Labs-Refresh/azurefunctions/readme.md

     ![notification](images/notifications.png)

-1. Expand your new function app, then click the + button next to Functions.
+1. Expand your new function app, then click the + button next to **Functions**.

-1. In the Get started quickly page, select WebHook + API, Choose C# as language for your function, and click Create this function.
+1. In the *Get started quickly page, select `WebHook + API`, Choose `CSharp` as language for your function, and click **Create this function**.

     ![webhook](images/webhook.png)

-   > In this lab, you are using C# as script language for your function, but you can create a function in any supported language.
+   > This lab uses CSharp as script language for the function, but a function can be created in any supported language.

 1. Select HttpTriggerCSharp1 in Functions and click </>Get Function Url.